-There were no changes in our internal control over financial reporting that occurred during the three months ended June 30, 2014 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting that occurred during the three months ended September 30, 2014 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 However, during the quarter ended March 31, 2014, we completed our acquisition of DVS Sciences Inc. (now Fluidigm Sciences Inc.), or DVS, which is now our wholly-owned subsidiary and a "significant subsidiary" as defined by Rule 1-02 of Regulation S-X promulgated by the Securities and Exchange Commission.
-We are in the process of integrating DVS's operations with our operations, including integration of financial reporting processes and procedures and internal controls over financing reporting.
-In the course of integrating DVS's financial reporting processes and procedures with ours, we may implement changes to financial reporting processes and procedures and internal controls over financing reporting and will disclose any such changes if material as required by the rules of the SEC.
+We are in the process of integrating DVS's operations with our operations, including integration of financial reporting processes and procedures and internal controls over financial reporting processes and procedures with ours, we may implement changes to financial reporting processes and procedures and internal controls over financing reporting and will disclose any such changes if material as required by the rules of the SEC.